How Data Collaboration Transforms Organizations

 How data collaboration drives shared benefits

 When I worked at the state government level, a lot of people considered data as a nice to have rather than a necessity.
 Once the pandemic hit, we had to collaborate across our department to change how we gathered data, who we worked with, and where team silos had to be taken down to improve data access and get insights out.
-This was an all-hands collaboration born of a crisis, because the Governor’s office, the Secretary of State’s office, and the media were looking for answers about things like unemployment benefit backlogs.
+This was an all-hands collaboration born of a crisis, because the Governor’s office, the Department Secretary’s office, and the media were looking for answers about things like unemployment benefit backlogs.
 And because it was all taxpayer money, there was a lot at stake.

 In private enterprises, it’s just as common to see a lot of people ingesting data via PowerPoint or flat files.
 Without up-to-date data collection and visualization tools, they aren’t able to interact with data and get tangible context into decisions being made.
 As a consultant and an employee I’ve seen firsthand the impact of training people on collection and visualization tools.
 You start to see a lot more valuable insight generated, but just as important a thirst for more information, data sharing, and deeper partnering.
 You can almost see the physical difference when someone realizes that they don’t have to work from their gut anymore, and they can help enable more informed decisions than shrugging and saying, “Well, it seems like this is it.”